|

 ratio and total debt obligations as a percent of income

+ratio.
 Quit Claim Deed - A deed

 that transfers, without warranty of ownership, whatever